fbpx

 There are dozens of different internal teams that request localization through the LX Lab team.
 While the team includes support services like engineering and vendor management, they are essentially a centralized project management organization, funneling requests from multiple stakeholders through the tools to dozens of single-language vendors that perform the translation.

 Because of the diverse (and large) set of stakeholders, localization managers need to be very organized.
 Some products ship daily, whereas others ship on a weekly basis.
-Each product has its own extent of languages.
+Each product has its own language scope.
 Each internal team has their own unique way of working, and the project management team needs to adapt to each.
 Whatever cannot be managed through technology falls on the project management teams.

 Supply chain